whscienceteacher/whscienceteacher.github.io/README.md

 [Car Crash](/carcrash/) - **Physics** - Students figure out if a driver in a minor car crash is to blame.
 They check the driver's statements against recorded information, measurements, and calculations to judge if the driver is telling the truth.
 [This page](/carcrash/info.md) has the information I gave them.

 [Measuring Gravity](/gravity/) - **Physics** - I normally do an activity where I drop a metal ball down a three flight stairwell and have students time it.
 I can't do that remotely so I will use this simulation.
 Students time a 10m drop and then can calculate g.
 They can then use that to calculate a greater distance.

+[Measuring Gravity With Data](/gravitydata/) - **Physics** - The app record position and velocity vs. time data.
+Students download the data as csv and use regression to find g.
+Students can add multiple runs of data to the same set and hone in on a more precise value.

 [Measuring g on Moons of Jupiter](/gonmoons/) - **Physics** - Students are given animations of a ball bouncing on four moons of Jupiter.
 They use a digital ruler and stopwatch to measure realistic values of g on each of the moons.
 I used it as a quiz where students were randomly assigned one of them and had to measure from the bottom to the top of the bounce and then calculate.